 Home | Books | Articles | Shopping | View Cart | Contact | Site Map | Search

 These pipes are made of solid sacred catlinite by fifth generation Oglala Lakota pipe maker Alan Monroe (read about Alan).
 The catlinite was mined from Alan Monroe's mine at Pipestone National Monument in Pipestone Minnesota.
 The stone has been buffed and polished to a high gloss with beeswax.
-Each pipe is signed by the artist and comes with a signed Certificate of Authenticity.
+Each pipe is signed by the artist.
+Certificate of Authenticity available on request - enter request in note section when ordering.

 The pipe figures into Native American culture in many ways and for each culture there are different uses and traditions.
 The intent of this article is not to provide a comprehensive explanation of the sacred significance of the pipe in Native American cultures, but to just offer a brief idea of how pipes have been and are used by Native Americans.